fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 network, not prevent you from making mistakes.
 It's easy to create standard transactions which make the satoshis sent to them unspendable.

-As of Bitcoin Core 0.9.3, standard transactions must also meet the following
+As of Fabcoin Core 0.9.3, standard transactions must also meet the following
 conditions:

 * The transaction must be finalized: either its locktime must be in the